mohamedshawky70/SurveyBasket/README.md

 -**🛠️ Background Jobs**: Used Hangfire for managing background tasks like sending confirmation emails and processing password resets seamlessly.

--**🛠️ Background Jobs**: Used Hangfire for managing background tasks like sending confirmation emails and processing password resets seamlessly.

 -**🔍 Health Checks**: Incorporated health checks to monitor the system’s status and performance, ensuring reliability and uptime.

 -**🗃️ Distributed Caching**: Optimized performance with caching for frequently accessed data, significantly improving response times.